snowplow-archive/snowplow.github.com/_posts/2014-08-29-snowplow-ruby-tracker-0.3.0-released.md

 <h2><a name="upgrading">7.
 Upgrading</a></h2>

-There are three breaking changes to the API, two of which involving the tracker constructor: the first argument is now an Emitter rather than a string, and there is a new second argument which may be a Subject but otherwise defaults to `nil`.
+There are three breaking changes to the API, two of which involving the tracker constructor: the first argument is now an Emitter rather than a Sstring, and there is a new second argument which may be a Subject but otherwise defaults to `nil`.
 An example of how to update your code:

 {% highlight ruby %}
 # Version 0.2.0